cheng11133537/NYCU-Physical-Design-Automation-2026-SPRING/README.md

 ## Author

 **榮誠 邱**

-Student ID：314512065
+Student ID: 314512065

 ---

 ## Note

-This repository is for academic coursework and experiment record keeping.
+This repository is maintained for academic coursework, implementation practice, and experiment record keeping.